 If you would like to take advantage of procurement service, your physical passport is required for a period of two to four weeks after successful travel registration in order to complete the visa formalities with the North Korean consulate.
 We recommend that you mail your documents (passport, passport-sized photo and completed visa form) by registered mail.
 You can download the visa application form from here.
 Your passport will be returned by registered mail to you.

 In addition to obtaining your North Korea visa in advance, either through a procurment service or on your own via a North Korean consulate, you may also pick up your visa in Beijing.
-A Chinese courier service will deliver your visa to your hotel on the night before leaving for North Korea.
+A Chinese courier service will deliver your visa to your hotel on the day before leaving for North Korea.
 To do so, it is required that you plan to stay at least one night in Beijing.
 Your visa will be issued on a separate slip of paper to be carried in your passport, rather than the visa being stamped into your passport.
 If you choose this option, our agency will not require your physical passport.
 All which is needed is a scan of the photo page of your passport along with a digital passport-sized photo against white background.
 This option of obtaining your visa comes in handy when you are travelling abroad already and hence your passport becomes indispensable.

 Travelers arriving in, or departing from, North Korea by train require a doubly-entry visa for the People’s Republic of China.
 It takes about one week to process that visa.
 We recommend you apply for your China visa approximately 5 to 6 weeks before your scheduled arrival in North Korea.
 Please visit www.visaforchina.org for further information on visa applications.